Hearing loss can be temporary or permanent and can affect all age groups. Ageing, ear infections and loud noises all cause hearing loss.

 The causes of conductive hearing loss can often be treated, so it’s usually only temporary.

-Most hearing loss is thought to be sensorineural.
-It happens when the hair cells within your cochlea are damaged.
+Sensorineural hearing loss happens when the hair cells within your cochlea are damaged.
 The following are some possible causes.

 Sensorineural hearing loss is usually permanent as once the hair cells in your cochlea are damaged, they can’t be repaired.